 "I have read this letter of advice and understand its contents."

 Signature and date block for the candidate

-- The Dean will acknowledge receipt of the Third Year Review and communicate his decision regarding reappointment or termination directly to the chair and the candidate.
+10. The Dean will acknowledge receipt of the Third Year Review and signed letter of advice and communicate his or her decision regarding reappointment or termination directly to the chair and the candidate.
 In the case of a Dean’s recommendation contrary to that of the department, the Dean will provide the Chair with the reasons prior to contacting the candidate.
 The Chair will then have ten days in which to provide further information or counter-argument.

-- The recommendation must reach the Divisional Dean and the Dean of the Faculty by May 5, 2017 for faculty hired September 1, 2014, and by November 11, 2016 for faculty hired January 15, 2014.
+11. The recommendation must reach the Divisional Dean and the Dean of the Faculty by May 3, 2019 for faculty hired September 1, 2016, and by November 11, 2018 for faculty hired January 15, 2016.
+Starting AY 18-19, Third Year Reviews will be conducted through Interfolio Review portal.
+Cases will be created for submission.
 Any questions regarding the review procedures should be directed to the FAS Office of Faculty Advancement.

-Tenure track faculty who have succesfully passed their Third-Year Review are eligible for a semester of leave with full pay in the following year.
+Tenure track faculty who have successfully passed their Third-Year Review are eligible for a semester of leave with full pay in the following year.
 The timing of the leave (Fall or Spring term) will be determined in consultation between the recipient and the department Chair.
-The faculty member should complete a Goddard Fellowship Form.
-See section 4.6, Goddard Fellowships for more details.
+The faculty member must complete a Goddard Fellowship Form.
+See section 4.6.
+Refer to Academic Appointments : Goddard Leaves for more details.